-A lot of back and forth came along with the decision to have gender inclusive spaces, which would help transgender troops.
-According to Operations Specialist 1st Class Kaylea Motsenbocker, “this is designed to give the ship flexibility because there aren’t any berthing areas that are dedicated to one sex or the other.”
+A lot of back and forth transpired in deciding to have gender inclusive spaces, which would help transgender troops.
+According to Operations Specialist 1st Class Kaylea Motsenbocker, “this is designed to give the ship flexibility because there aren’t any berthing areas dedicated to one sex or the other.”

-This decision emphasizes the Department of Defense Directive 1304.26, commonly referred to as Don’t Ask, Don’t Tell, because no one can be denied usage of the bathrooms based on another’s assumption.
-Even if one Navy Seal believes another is something they are not, at the end of the day, they have to use the same facility.
+The Navy’s decision emphasizes the Department of Defense Directive 1304.26, commonly referred to as Don’t Ask, Don’t Tell policy.
+No one can be denied usage of the bathrooms based on another’s assumption.
+Even if one Navy Seal believes another is something they are not they have to use the same facility.

-As stated previously, this change was made for flexibility of the berthing areas and at the same time, it coincides with gender inclusion and awareness, as this is the first ship to gender-neutral bathrooms.
+As stated previously, this change was implemented for flexibility of the berthing areas, but at the same time, it coincides with gender inclusion and awareness.
+This is the first Navy ship to announce gender-neutral bathrooms.

-There are thousands of transgender people in the military and Navy troops contribute to that number.
+There are thousands of transgender people in the military as a whole, and Navy troops contribute to that number.
 The Navy is taking the first step toward recognition.

-In fact, the 2016 Rand Corporation “study has estimated there to be between 1,320 and 6,630 transgender soldiers out of 1.3 million active duty troops.”
-The company concluded the overall costs from transgender-related medical expenses would be minimal, which is contrary to President Trump’s claim.
+In 2016, The Rand Group conducted a study that “estimated there to be between 1,320 and 6,630 transgender soldiers out of 1.3 million active duty troops.”
+The group concluded the overall costs from transgender-related medical expenses would be minimal.

 Written by Alexandria Martin